Axion-like particles as mediators for dark matter: beyond freeze-out: Model

-As detailed in the next sections, the mechanisms at play in our model are the following: \begin{itemize} \item For sufficiently small $g_{a\chi\chi}$ and $g_{a ff}$, and assuming that the HS relic density is negligible at reheating, dark matter is produced by freeze-in.
+From the above Lagrangian we can deduce the various means by which: \begin{itemize} \item the dark matter can interact with Standard Model particles, e.g.~through interactions with fermions mediated by the pseudoscalar, $f\bar f \leftrightarrow\chi\bar \chi$ or $f\bar f \leftrightarrow h\chi\bar \chi$, or via a loop diagram with gauge bosons, $\gamma\gamma\leftrightarrow \chi \bar \chi$; \item the ALP can interact with the SM, e.g.~via $q \bar q\leftrightarrow g a$, $q g\leftrightarrow q a$, or the (inverse) decay $f\bar f\leftrightarrow a$, or $f\bar f\leftrightarrow ha$; \item the ALPs and the dark matter can interact, i.e.~$aa\leftrightarrow\chi\bar \chi$ or $\chi a\leftrightarrow\chi a$. \end{itemize} These different interactions, where those responsible for DM and ALP generation are summarised in table~\ref{tab:processes+couplings}, give rise to a rich phenomenology.
+Different DM generation mechanisms are at play in different regions of the parameter space.
+The study of these mechanisms was pioneered in a different model by \cite{4ways}, and more recently refined in \cite{Hambye:2019dwd}.
+As detailed in the next sections, the mechanisms at play in our model are the following\footnote{Note also that if the ALP is coupled to a strongly-interacting hidden sector, the DM can be produced via an additional, qualitatively different production mechanism, the so-called SIMP mechanism \cite{Hochberg_2018}.}: \begin{itemize} \item For sufficiently small $g_{a\chi\chi}$ and $g_{a ff}$, and assuming that the HS relic density is negligible at reheating, dark matter is produced by freeze-in.
 Depending on the couplings, the dominant process may be direct freeze-in $f\bar f\into\chi\bar\chi$ mediated by an off-shell ALP, or ALP production from SM states followed by $aa\into\chi\bar\chi$ (where the ALP may or may not be in equilibrium with the SM).
 These processes are infrared dominated, since they are induced by (effectively) renormalizable operators.
 For large reheating temperatures, the dominant process for direct freeze-in will be $2\into 3$ scattering $f\bar f\into h\chi\bar\chi$, which is suppressed by phase space but ultraviolet-dominated, i.e.~sensitive to the reheating temperature. \item For intermediate $g_{aff}$, ALPs will be produced abundantly from the SM thermal bath but will not reach thermal equilibrium with the SM particles.
 However, if $g_{a\chi\chi}$ is sufficiently large, the hidden sector will form a separate thermal bath at a lower temperature, in which DM is produced by freeze-out.
 We study this mechanism of freeze-out from a thermally decoupled dark sector, or to put it simply, decoupled freeze-out (DFO), in detail. \item For larger $g_{aff}$ and $g_{a\chi\chi}$, the entire dark sector will thermalize with the SM, and DM can be produced via standard freeze-out.
 Since we are interested in the small-coupling regime, and since the standard freeze-out phase is already well studied in the literature, we will not analyse it in detail. \end{itemize}